qzhang503/proteoQ/README.md

 As expected, both the widths and the heights of `log2FC` profiles become more comparable after the scaling normalization.
-However, such adjustment may cause artifacts when the standard deviaiton across samples are genuinely different.
+However, such adjustment may cause artifacts when the standard deviation across samples are genuinely different.
 I typically test `scale_log2r` at both `TRUE` and `FALSE`, then make a choice in data scaling together with my a priori knowledge of the characteristics of both samples and